-You will tailor your own education coursework, with support, and your education studies will be fully integrated into Hamilton's innovative liberal arts curriculum.
-You will put in at last 75 hours of fieldwork in local schools.
+With support, you will tailor your own education coursework.
+Your studies will be fully integrated with Hamilton's innovative liberal arts curriculum.
+Much of your learning will take place in local schools, where you will put in at last 75 hours of fieldwork.

 Jose Vazquez ’15 says his education classes showed him he can use his skills to do anything he wants.
 He entered Hamilton College thinking law school was the only way to go.
 “The education studies program at Hamilton is not about teaching you how to teach or how to only just frame a curriculum or learn about history.
 It embraces you and teaches you how to become a better learner yourself,” says Vazquez, who double-minors in education studies and Hispanic studies and majors in government.More >>